 We skip lower level handovers between two cells, between two BTSs and between two BSCs.
-Because the topic is MAP we will take a look at MAP support to handovers between two MSCs.
+Because the topic is MAP, we will take a look at MAP support to handovers between two MSCs.

 A handover is needed when one of the mobiles is engaged in a call and moves from the area managed by one MSC to the area of another MSC.
 The situation is depicted in Figure 9.14.
+If there is no ongoing call, location updates are sufficient to keep the users reachable.